unrblt/beets-bandcamp/README.rst

   FetchArt plugin).
 Default is ``false``.

 *
+  **description** If this is set to a string, the plugin will add the album description to the beets album in a flexible field of the specified name.

+*
   **split_artist_title** If this is ``true`` the plugin will try to split the title on `` - `` using the first part as artist and the rest as title.
   This can be useful for compilation albums, although you may still need to use